marklister/product-collections/README.md

         (B,3,4.0),
         (C,4,5.2))
 ```
 Notice that the correct types are inferred for each column.
-Consistent Tuple length is guaranteed by the compiler.
+Consistent tuple length is guaranteed by the compiler.
 You
 can't have a CollSeq comprising mixed Product2 and Product3 types for example.

-####Extract columns
+####Extract a column

-A CollSeqN is also a ProductN (essentially a Tuple).
+A CollSeqN is also a ProductN (essentially a tuple).
 To extract a column:
 ```scala
 scala> CollSeq(("A",2,3.1),("B",3,4.0),("C",4,5.2))
 res0: com.github.marklister.collections.immutable.CollSeq3[String,Int,Double] =